 Prozac for Alcoholism

 Alcoholism is often not an isolated struggle.
 It can come with a whole host of other problems, especially anxiety and depression.
-According to WebMD, one-third of people who suffer from major depression also struggle with alcohol issues.
-Whether these psychological conditions influence a person’s addictive behavior or if the addiction itself leads to such conditions is not wholly understood but medical science can help patients overcome both issues.
-Combined with behavioral therapy and other lifestyle treatments, medication such as antidepressants can help a person along their road to recovery.
+As many as one-third of people who suffer from major depression also struggle with alcohol issues.1 Whether these psychological conditions influence a person’s addictive behavior or if the addiction itself leads to such conditions is not wholly understood, and the directionality likely differs on an individual case basis.
+Encouragingly, treatment attention directed at both issues — termed dual diagnosis treatment — can help patients to recover.

 What Is Prozac?